A Bellevue University Library Guide

 Tips for using ProQuest

-Source Icon.
-Each article in the results list has an icon next to it indicating its source, such as magazine, scholarly journal, newspaper, etc. Mouse over the icon to see what it represents.
+Source Image.
+Each article in the results list has an image next to it indicating its source, such as magazine, scholarly journal, newspaper, etc.

 Narrow Results.
-The articles in your results list are sorted by source type to the left of the results list, with the number of documents from each type in the parentheses next ot it.
+The articles in your results list are sorted by source type to the left of the results list.
 To see only the results from a particular source type, click on it.
 There are several other options for sorting results in this column.